Are you looking for the best mouser cat breeds to take care of your rodent problem?

-Since these adorable fluffy cats weight around 18 pounds, you’d think that they’ll be poor mousers, but they’re actually one of the best hunting cat breeds of all!
+Since these adorable fluffy cats weigh around 18 pounds, you’d think that they’ll be poor mousers, but they’re actually one of the best hunting cat breeds of all!

 Despite their giant size, the Maine Coon is an excellent mouser with a long history.

 They were popular farm cats as far back as the 19 century and were loyal companions on sailing ships.

 It’s not hard to see why people fell in love with their gentle and affectionate nature and kept them as pets.